apogeejs/apogeejs-admin/README.md

 # VisiComp
-VisiComp is the offspring of a spreadsheet and a programming environment.
+VisiComp is the bastard child of a spreadsheet and a programming environment.